 The most common type of memory card is the SD (which includes the SDXC and SDHC); however, some cameras use older types of memory cards such as the Compact Flash (CF-I), Multi Media Card (MMC) and xD-Picture Card.

-Real Estate photography usually demands thousands of RAW files in a full day of shooting several homes; therefore, you should have at least two memory cards with a sufficient amount of storage space.
-Instead of one expensive memory card with 256GB of space, I would recommend having two cards with at least 128GB of space so that you can keep one spare card in your camera bag at all times.
+Real estate photography usually demands thousands of RAW files in a full day of shooting several homes; therefore, you should have at least two memory cards with a sufficient amount of storage space.
+Instead of one expensive memory card with 256GB of space, I would recommend having at least two cards with at least 128GB of space when out shooting properties so that you can keep one spare card in your camera bag at all times.

 You should also remember to format your memory card at the start of each day to avoid running out of space or needing to delete files one by one if you’ve already shot a few houses that day and can’t format the entire card.